mohamedsheba/my-first-website/README.md

 # Modern Login Page

 ## Project Description
-A modern login page built using HTML and CSS, fully responsive and mobile-friendly.
+A modern login page built using HTML and CSS and fully responsive.
 Designed with simplicity and usability in mind, demonstrating UI design skills.

 ## Technologies Used